clarinsi/STARK/settings.md

 The optional `--association_measures` parameter (value `yes`) produces information on the strength of statistical association between the nodes of the tree by computing several common association scores (MI, MI3 , Dice, logDice, t-score, simple-LL).
 This is a particularly useful feature for treebank-driven collocation extraction and lexical analysis.

 In addition, STARK can also be used to identify key or statistically significant phenomena in the input treebank by comparing its frequency to that of another, so-called reference treebank.
-This is triggered by using the optional `--compare` parameter which takes the name of the reference treebank as input (e.g. `second_treebank.conllu`) to compute several common keyness scores (LL, BIC, log ratio, odds ratio and %DIFF).
+This is triggered by using the optional `--compare` parameter which takes the name of the reference treebank as input (e.g. `second_treebank.conllu`) to compute the frequencies in both treebanks and compare them using several common keyness scores (LL, BIC, log ratio, odds ratio and %DIFF).

 ## Limiting the size of the output
 To limit the number of trees in the output file, the optional `--frequency_threshold` parameter can be used to limit the extraction to trees occurring above a given threshold by specifying the minimal absolute frequency of the tree in the treebank (e.g. `5` to to limit the search to trees occurring 5 or more times).